Tianyi2/2023_SP51_CMS_GroupB/site.md

 Visualizer is a table plugin to incorporate visual elements like tables and charts in the WordPress site.
 We use it to create the class schedule by importing the data using a CSV file.
 There is also a setting for front-end actions to set whether users can print, save, or export the table or chart.
 The maintainer may import a new CSV file with the timetable to update the schedule.

 ##### 5. Create Block Theme
+We used Create Block Theme to create our block theme.
+Maintainer can easily change the font styles and colors used with the plugin.
+Besides, it enables the maintainer to edit the content in the browser.

-We used Create Block Theme to create new theme, list and preview font families and font faces embeded in our theme and embed local font assets in our theme.
+list and preview font families and font faces embeded in our theme and embed local font assets in our theme.

 ##### 6. Gutenberg
 Gutenberg introduces a modular approach to modifying our entire site.
 We used  Gutenberg to add and adjust widgets, design our site headers, footers, and navigation with full site editing support.